-Israel approves huge expansion of West Bank settlements
+Security forces begin evacuating illegal Israeli outpost

 US President Donald Trump's marked departure from his predecessor Barack Obama's Israel policy has buoyed the Netanyahu administration's desire to settle contentious areas of land.

-Last week's announcement of 2,500 new homes marks one of the largest settlement expansions since 2013, according to the settlement watchdog Peace Now and comes just days after Trump's inauguration.
-The new leader also spoke with Netanyahu two days before the announcement.
+Last week's announcement of 2,500 new homes came just days after Trump's inauguration and marks one of the largest settlement expansions since 2013, according to the settlement watchdog Peace Trump also spoke with Netanyahu two days before the announcement.

 Israel had also reacted angrily to the US abstention in a UN vote on Israeli settlement activities prior to Trump taking office.
 Trump later expressed his support for the settlement program.